C11orf16: Domains and motifs

 Several protein domains and motifs were found including CHD5-like protein, tyrosine kinase phosphorylation site, protein kinase C phosphorylation site, N-myristoylation site, casein kinase II phosphorylation site, and cGMP-dependent protein kinase phosphorylation site.
 The picture indicates the location of the motifs.

 Secondary structure

 The protein is predicted to be made up with 21.2% of alpha helix, 15.2% of extended strand, and 63% of random coil.

 Post-translational modifications

 No transmembrane helices, potential GPI-modification sites, or TM-proteins were found.
-There were seven predicted sumoylation sites, multiple phosporylation cites with most of them being unsp, and nine glycosylation sites.
+There were seven predicted sumoylation sites, multiple phosporylation sites with most of them being unspecified, and nine glycosylation sites.

 Subcellular localization predictor

 The protein is predicted to be localized to the nucleus with the probability of 47.8%; mitochondria with the probability of 26.1%.

 Protein interaction

 Proteins C1orf105 (Chromosome 1 open reading frame 105), PWWP2A, and SMYD1(SET and MYND domain containing 1) were found to be interacting with C11orf16.